osok/BRAT/README.md

 Tastic RFID Thief.
 This adds the capability for the user to monitor the badges acquired and for others to use the BRAT-GUI and BRAT-RPi to write badges as the attacker collects them.

-# Speaking engagements
-B-Sides Las Vegas 2017: I submitted an abstract and I have the talk ready.
-We’ll see if they accept it.